3 Ways Decorative Window Treatments Can Conserve Energy in Your Home

 Drape Your Bank Account in Savings

-Regardless of the season, your in-home comfort level is importance.
+Regardless of the season, your in-home comfort level is important.
 Reduce the brutal summer heat and harsh winter temperatures by choosing the right fabric when purchasing drapery.
 For example, drapes with light-colored material facing out and designs with shiny white plastic backings will reflect more sunlight, which will help to control the heat in your home on those hot summer days.
 Block out unwanted heat by ensuring they overlap in the center when closed, touch the ground, are sealed all the way around, and are flush with the wall along the sides and the top.

 During the winter months, drapes can curb the cold weather from disturbing the heat in your home.
 Even on the coldest days, you can enjoy free heat and sunlight by opening drapes on sun-facing windows.